 When it’s time for a flat commercial roof replacement, property managers and building owners can expect a few phases of work.
-Although the specific steps may vary depending on the contractor, project scope, and local regulations, some general things happen during every roof replacement project.
+Although the specific steps may vary depending on the contractor, project scope, and local regulations, some general steps occur in every roof replacement project.

-This blog post will outline what to expect from beginning to end, so you’ll know exactly what to expect during each phase of your roof replacement project.
+This blog post outlines what to expect from beginning to end, so you’ll know exactly what to expect during each phase of your roof replacement project.

 Phase I: Inspection, Planning, and Estimating

 The first phase of a flat commercial roof replacement is the inspection and planning stage.
-This is when your commercial roofing contractor will assess your roof and its current condition, determine what needs to be done, and develop a plan of action.
+This is when your commercial roofing contractor will assess your roof’s current condition, determine what needs to be done, and develop a plan of action.

 INTERIOR INSPECTION

-The first thing a commercial roofing contractor will do is inspect the interior of the structure, since this is where the most damage can be found.
+The first thing a commercial roofing contractor will do is inspect the interior of the structure, since this is where the most damage is likely to be found.
 If structural damage to the inside areas has compromised their integrity, it must be repaired as part of the procedure.

-Water damage is detected by looking for indications such as discoloration in the walls and mold accumulating in dark, damp areas in the building.
-The inspection crew will look for tears in the roofing that expose the interior spaces to the outside elements.
+Water damage is detected by looking for signs such as wall discoloration and mold accumulating in dark, damp areas of the building.
+The inspection crew will look for tears in the roof that expose interior spaces to the elements.

-The majority of the interior examination will be done visually or with basic equipment like a flashlight.
-The contractor will also want to go up in any higher storage areas beneath the roof to look for internal damage.
+The majority of the interior examination will be conducted visually or using basic equipment such as a flashlight.
+The contractor will also want to go up to any higher storage areas beneath the roof to look for internal damage.

 In general, the internal inspection procedure is straightforward and painless.
-However, the length of time it takes may differ significantly based on the size of your business facility.
+However, the time required may vary significantly depending on the size of your business facility.

 EXTERIOR INSPECTION